dthyresson/rw-town-hall-chatbot-demo/README.md

 ### Langbase Demo

-The Langbase powered chat uses a [Pipe](https://langbase.com/docs/pipe/overview) with the project codebase attached.
+The Langbase powered chat uses a [Pipe](https://langbase.com/docs/pipe/overview) with the project codebase attached as memory.

 This codebase is uploaded to [memory](https://langbase.com/docs/memory/overview) via script or can be initiated by a GraphQL mutation.

+We can also upload all the RedwoodJS documentation to Langbase memory so one can chat with your code as well as docs.

 The pipe defines the: